twolfson/twolfson.com/articles/rainbow-bridge.md

 Back to motivations, the epiphany I had at this speed counseling event was that half of my fear was rooted in being unable to teach my kids the content that my dad had taught me

-One of major chunk of that content was lacking knowledge and practice with being handy
+One major chunk of that content was lacking knowledge and practice with being handy

 # Timeline
 After getting back to San Francisco, I decided to properly address my lack of knowledge.
 I had some EL wire that wasn't functioning properly.
 This was motivation enough to try to pick up electronics again for the nth time